Hassan7838/spam-shield-mobile/README.md

 Project Title:
   Spam Shield ( Email Spam Detector and Tracker )

-Technologies:
+Technologies: Java/XML
-  *Java
-  *XML

 Services:
-  *Allow user to check spam of email body.
-  *Allow user to track email.

-*Using WEB Backend Apis for proper functioning.
+  Allow user to check spam of email body and track email.
+This project using WEB Backend Apis for proper functioning.